 Washington state uses the term "dangerous waste" more than the federal law's term of "hazardous waste."
 This is because Washington state's Dangerous Waste Regulations are more protective than federal laws.
 The definition of "dangerous waste" is more expansive than "hazardous waste."

-Knowing whether you have dangerous waste, how much, and the rules you have to follow is a process.
-Learn about common types of dangerous waste.
+Knowing whether your business has dangerous waste, how much, and the rules you have to follow is a process.
+Learn more about:

 Learn more about Dangerous Waste Guidance.